-This bill would require the office, on or before July 1, 2026, to map the eligible urban infill sites within every incorporated city in the state, as provided.
-The bill would require the office, on or before July 1, 2026, to prepare, develop, and transmit to the agency for certification and adoption refinements to the infill development project categorical exemption, as provided.
+This bill would require the office, on or before July 1, 2026, to map the eligible urban infill sites within every urbanized area or urban cluster in the state, as provided.
+The bill would require the office, on or before July 1, 2026, to prepare, develop, and transmit to the agency for certification and adoption an amendment to the infill development project categorical exemption that establishes an alternative means of compliance with the requirements of that categorical exemption, as provided.
 The bill would provide that specified regulations related to the significant effect exception to the use of a categorical exemption do not apply to an infill project that meets all conditions of the infill development project categorical exemption.
-The bill would require, if an infill project is not eligible for the infill development project categorical exemption, only the reasons for the ineligibility be subject to CEQA review.
-The bill would provide that these provisions do not apply to a project to construct or that is related to a distribution center or oil and gas infrastructure.
+The bill, for a proposed project that meets specified elements of the infill development project categorical exemption that is otherwise ineligible for the categorical exemption due to one or more conditions, as defined, would limit the application of CEQA to the effects upon the environment that are caused solely by those conditions that make the project ineligible for the categorical exemption.
+The bill would provide that these provisions do not apply to a project that includes a distribution center or oil and gas infrastructure.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.